 Assessment is based on finished products, the students' individual artistic and aesthetic growth as well as attitude and effort.
-But is also given throughout the lesson, in a less formal way, enabling students to reflect on the work in progress and refine the work as it goes along.
+But is also given throughout the lesson, in a formative way, enabling students to reflect on their practice in progress and refine their work as it goes along.